ahmaudt/aesop_ferryman/README.md

 Once you have created an account, you may login to the application using the credentials you set when creating your account.
 The software routes you to the `/dashboard`, which lists several recent petitions--if they exist.
 You will need to create a list of students or create a seed file.
 If you wish to add students to your db, be sure their `advisor_id` is set to the proper advisor, and tha advisor account has been created.
-After creating the seed file, `seeds.rb`, execute the followig command:
+After creating the seed file, `seeds.rb`, execute the following command:

 `rake db:seed`